gorgeous-george/smart_tracker/known_bugs/_bug_list.md

 ***
-### 1. bug-0001 RESOLVED Feather icon is missed after ajax GET request
+### 1. bug-0001 Priority_LOW Status_RESOLVED - Feather icon is missed after ajax GET request

 ### BUG DESCRIPTION
 after submitting the modal form, the icons <span data-feather="edit" and "delete" are not rendered, and consequently are not shown on the website.